Household Hazardous Waste Disposal

 - Motor oil

 - Rat poison

 - Transmission fluid

 More Information About Hazardous Waste

 Many of these materials can be recycled at the Grand Island Area Clean Community System Household Hazardous Waste Facility, located at 3661 N. Sky Park Road – 2B, Grand Island, Nebraska 68801.
 The facility is two blocks south of the terminal building for the Central Nebraska Regional Airport on the east side of the road.
-For more information, check out this article, or contact Betty Curtis, Executive Director at (308) 385-5095.
+For more information, check out this article, or call (308) 385-5095.